koenrane/KR-new-site/content/Gradient routing.md

 We still aren’t sure about best practices for applying gradient routing.
 In our unlearning experiments, careful hyperparameter tuning was needed to achieve localization without incurring a large hit to retain loss.
 There is a lot to tune: which tokens to route on, how much of the network to route to, what learning rates to use (e.g. whether to use negative learning rates), and regularization.
 This kind of tuning might be too costly to attempt for larger models.
 Furthermore, despite this tuning, we still see a meaningful hit to retain set performance when applying ERA.
 We think this hints at a flaw in our application of the method to unlearning, and are exploring improvements.

 Another challenge is that some capabilities are _entangled_, in the sense that there may be a strong inductive bias for a model to “bundle” their learning together.
 So, attempting to separate particular capabilities into separate submodules means fighting an uphill battle that manifests in an increased alignment tax.
-We saw this in MNIST (and to a lesser extent in our brief follow-up experiments on [CIFAR classification](https://arxiv.org/html/2410.04332v2#A2.SS1)), where inducing split representations for digits 0-4 vs. 5-9 required a heavily L1 penalty applied to the encoding.
+We saw this in MNIST (and to a lesser extent in our brief follow-up experiments on [CIFAR classification](https://arxiv.org/html/2410.04332v2#A2.SS1)), where inducing split representations for digits 0-4 vs. 5-9 required a heavily L1 penalty applied to the latent space.
 This isn’t a limitation of gradient routing per se.
 Rather, it is the [unsurprising](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) fact that certain kinds of structure in neural nets are both (a) preferable to us and (b) unnatural with respect to neural net inductive biases, and hence costly to induce by any means.
-For example, it is not possible to induce a specialized encoding in an MNIST autoencoder merely by filtering the training data (see MNIST ablations, [table 2](https://arxiv.org/html/2410.04332v2#A2.T2), setting 8).
+For example, it is not possible to induce a specialized latent space in an MNIST autoencoder merely by filtering the training data (see MNIST ablations, [table 2](https://arxiv.org/html/2410.04332v2#A2.T2), setting 8).

 # Alignment implications